Are you looking for an elegant dog that is slim as a supermodel yet fast as lightning, and one of the oldest breeds on the planet?

 - Saluki’s delicate and graceful appearance doesn’t mean it lacks strength and stamina

-Not many people know that this dog was actually bred to chase prey.
+Not many people know that this dog was bred to chase prey.
 And, not just chase it across soft meadows, but over some of the world’s most difficult terrains, and for long periods.

-Needless to say is that even though this dog appears fragile, that is definitely not the case.
+Needless to say is that even though this dog appears fragile, that is not the case.
 For example, it can reach speeds of up to 35 mph!

 Yes, the Saluki is that fast, and no wonder the Arab tribes had used this breed for gazelle hunting.